What are fixed Annuities?

 Fixed index annuities were introduced to the insurance world in 1995 and have quickly become one of the most popular retirement products in the United States.
 FIAs have many similarities with variable annuities.
 They are an annuity product that is attached to a benchmark index like the SP500.
-The major difference is that FIAs have many different ways to structure rates and returns making them a surprisingly complex product.
+The major difference is that FIAs have many different ways to structure rates and returns.
 Most FIAs are subject to rate floors as well as rate caps.
 The basic reasoning behind an FIA is simple.
 Investors always want the upside of the market but hate the downside; therefore, FIAs give you a percentage or cap the upside while giving you complete downside protection.
 If the benchmarked index is negative then the principle does not decrease and neither does any earnings.
 The insurance company will bear all of the volatility and downside risk.

 What are the typical rates?